arahman1214/Sales-prediction-using-machine-learning/README.md

 IsHoliday: a Boolean value representing a holiday week or not.
 <br/>

-**Total we have 421570 values for training and 115064 for testing**
+**Total we have 421570 values for training and 115064 for testing in train.csv and test.csv files repsctively**